openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 *********

 1. First of all, you need to choose which object detection model you want to train.
-The list of supported templates for object detection is available with the command line below.
+The list of supported recipes for object detection is available with the command line below.

 .. note::